 The school district will assess and, if necessary and to the extent possible, make needed improvements to make it safer and easier for students to walk and bike to school.
 For example, crossing guards may be stationed around the school to facilitate safe walking and biking school commutes.
 The school will work together with local public works, public safety, and/or police departments in those efforts.

-IV.
-Evaluation and Enforcement:
+V. Evaluation and Enforcement

 This wellness policy was developed by the District Wellness Committee, a group comprising individuals from the following groups: parents, teachers, school administration, food service director and staff, Health Services, and Health and Physical Education staff.
-The committee is active—meetings are held once a year during the school year to review and revise, if needed, policy content and to design and evaluate implementation plans throughout district schools.
+The committee is active— meetings are held once a year during the school year to review and revise, if needed, policy content and to design and evaluate implementation plans throughout district schools.
 The Committee shall also undertake additional tasks as consistent with the wellness policy guidelines issued by the USDA.

-The Dean and Operation Manager of each building will ensure compliance within the school and will report on compliance to the Superintendent, who will provide a report to the school board.
-The Superintendent will identify a coordinator who will ensure that each school implements the policy and will collect, summarize and report on evaluation data to the committee.
+The Dean and Operation Manager of each building will ensure compliance within the school and will report on compliance to the superintendent, who will provide a report to the school board.
+The superintendent will identify a coordinator who will ensure that each school implements the policy and will collect, summarize and report on evaluation data to the committee.
 The following information will be included in an annual report: (1) the extent to which each school is in compliance with the wellness policy, (2) the progress made in attaining the goals of the policy; (3) any recommend changes to the policy; (4) a detailed action plan for the following school year to achieve annual goals and objectives; and (5) any additional information required by the USDA.

 Policy revisions will take into account new research and evidence on health trends, new national and state standards and guidelines, new state and federal initiatives, local evaluation data, changing district priorities, and other issues.